camillebalima/XMLDemo/CitiesXLSX/README.md

  # Conclusion
  This is my first experience with VBA Macros.
-It was more diffictult for me to do this project but I am happy with what I have been able to do for a first projectL.
+It was more difficult for me to do this project, but I am happy with what I have been able to do for a first project.
 I understand how important it is and I actually love the concept.